This data was revised on April 10th 2014

 The survey also collects information on:

-participation in different areas of life
+participation in different life areas,

-how levels of participation and barriers to participation change over time
+how levels of participation and barriers to participation change over time.

 Respondents are asked questions on a broad range of topics including employment, education and training, transport, leisure, social and cultural activities, the accessibility of buildings and use of public services.
 They are also asked questions about social care, experiences of discrimination and crime and the financial situation of the household.